DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 #### Session 2

-**Review.**  Write down notes that help you explain each of the following to your neighbor:
+**Review.**  Sketch out notes that help you explain each of the following to your neighbor:
 * `x = 107.3`
 * `y = '3.14159'`
 * `z = [x, y, 123]`